-- MYBA (Mediterranean Yacht Brokers Association) – Yacht Charter rate includes hire and insurance of yacht, crew wages, crew food and ship’s laundry only.
+The Yacht Charter rate on most charter contracts includes the hire and insurance of the yacht, crew wages, crew food and ship’s laundry only.

 A yacht charter fee is payable for the exclusive charter of the yacht.
 The charter fee includes the charter of the yacht with all its equipment in working order: tools, stores, cleaning materials, basic consumable stores for engine-room, deck and cabins etc.; the crew’s wages, food; the insurance of the yacht for marine risk and third party claims and the crew for employer’s liability.

 Advance Provisioning Allowance

 In addition to the yacht charter fee, you will also be asked to pay an APA (Advance Provisioning Allowance) of 25-30% of the charter fee.
 This is given to the yacht’s captain in cash prior to your yacht charter to allow him to buy fuel, provision the yacht with food and drink as per your demands, and cover any other expenses relating to the cost of your yacht charter (including fuel for RIB or other tenders or jet-skis; fuel for generators; consumable stores; berthing dues and other harbour charges away from the yacht’s own berth, including pilotage fees and charges for water and electricity taken from the shore; laundry, telephone, fax or telex via radio or Inmarsat).
 At the end of the charter, the captain will produce full accounts of all expenditure.
 You will either be refunded any money not used or asked to pay any additional costs not covered by the APA.

 Upon signature of the Yacht Charter Agreement, a deposit of 50% will be required to confirm the booking.
 The balance of 50%, together with the APA and any delivery/redelivery charges, will be due six weeks prior to the start of the charter.